Student Conduct

 Sanctions Less than Suspension or Expulsion

 In cases in which a student is found in violation and receives a sanction less than suspension or expulsion, with or without additional conditions, all records related to that student’s cumulative conduct history will be retained for seven years from the date of the student’s last conduct violation.
-Student conduct records may be retained indefinitely at the discretion of the executive director for student and residential life.
+Student conduct records may be retained indefinitely at the discretion of the director for campus life.

 Suspension or Expulsion

-In cases in which a student is found in violation and receives a sanction of suspension, conduct records will be retained indefinitely at the discretion of the executive director for student and residential life, but not less than seven years.
+In cases in which a student is found in violation and receives a sanction of suspension, conduct records will be retained indefinitely at the discretion of the director for campus life, but not less than seven years.
 In cases in which a student is found in violation and receives a sanction of expulsion, conduct records will be retained on a permanent basis.

 Student Organization Records

 Records of conduct violations involving student organizations will be retained for seven years following the date of the incident.
-Student organization conduct records may be retained indefinitely at the discretion of the executive director for student and residential life.
+Student organization conduct records may be retained indefinitely at the discretion of the director for campus life.

-FINAL NOTE: Occasionally there may be a need to update certain details such as changes to staff titles, office locations, etc. that are mentioned in this document.
+Final Note: NDSCS reserves the right to amend this document as needed to update details such as changes to staff titles, office locations, etc. that are mentioned in this document.
 Updates will be made to the online version of this document on an ongoing basis.

 Student Guide to Rights & Responsibilities: A Code of Student Conduct